Granville Penn: A Comparative Estimate

 His major work as a scriptural geologist was A Comparative Estimate of the Mineral and Mosaical Geologies, published in 1822.
 Penn added a supplement in 1823 in response to Buckland's theory on Kirkdale Cave, and then revised and enlarged it to two volumes in 1825 in response to criticisms.
 Like most Scriptural geologists, Penn, whose name became indelibly associated with Scriptural geology, participated only transiently with it during his career.
 For example, between the production of his book when he was 62 and his death in 1844 he focused on philological scholarship.

 Attitude toward geology

 Penn wrote that "The science of Geology … has this remarkable character above all the preceding physical sciences; that, it not only conducts the intelligence, like them, to the discernment of the God of Nature, but advances it further, to a distinct recognition of that God of Nature in the God of Scripture".

+Arms

+In 1838 Penn was granted arms to mark his descent from William Penn.
+The notice in The London Gazette said: